The Humpback Whale: A UAS Tradition

 By 2005 the original Spike was showing serious signs of wear.
 The Spike used today was born September 10, 2005.
 Spike now has a Humpback Whale appearance and includes XtraTuf footwear so as so better navigate the S.E.
 Alaska terrain.

 Our school mascot has always been a Humpback Whale (est. 1987) but the mascot character itself has not.
 The original Spike costume was actually a modified catfish made to look more like a Humpback Whale.
 The current Spike is custom designed, complete with Southeast Sneakers (rain boots).

-None other than Michael Ciri, our Vice Chancellor for Administration.
-In his bio, Ciri claims he is, "... in the UAS mascot hall of fame as the original "Spike" the whale."
-Ciri was often seen bounding the stands during UAS Whale and Ladey Whale basketball games.
-We're in the process of looking for video and pictures to verify his claim, but this was at a time when everyone didn't carry a camera or video recorder.
+None other than Michael Ciri, Vice Chancellor for Administration.
+In his bio, Ciri claimed he is, "... in the UAS mascot hall of fame as the original "Spike" the whale."
+Ciri was often seen bounding the stands during UAS Whale and Lady Whale basketball games.
+We're in the process of looking for video and pictures to verify his claim, but this was at a time when very few carried a camera or video recorder.
 We've run this against Snopes (urban legend debunker) but they show no record.

-For the complete UAJ Whales versus UAA Seawolves basketball game visit our YouTube channel.
+For a complete UAJ Whales versus UAA Seawolves basketball game see the video below or visit the REC Center YouTube channel.
 This game was considered UAJ's biggest game and first time playing against UAA.
 This non-divisional game turns out to be a real "nail biter".